ujagaga/data_collect_web_display/WebServer/README.md

             If toggle type is set, the variable will be displayed with a toggle button.
             If semaphore type is set, the variable will be displayed as an LED.
             If no type is set, it will be displayed as an editable input box value.
+    D ... duration in seconds from the time it is set.
+If requested after this period, it is considered expired.
+Defaults to 24 hours.
+            This is useful when using a "onetime" variable type.

 To retrieve a control variable value, go to "/getvar" page like: